 What to check before buying a home in a conservation area

-Conservation area homes are usually desirable, and command premium prices.
-There can be drawbacks however, especially if you want to alter the property.
+Homes in charming conservation areas are often very desirable.
+There can be drawbacks, however, especially if you want to alter the property.

-Introduced in the late 1960's, there are now around 10,000 conservation areas in England and they can be found in all local authority regions.
+Introduced in the late 1960s, there are now around 10,000 conservation areas in England and they can be found in all local authority regions.

-Conservation areas are typically designated in the older areas of towns and villages, but also include large country estates and areas close to significant landmarks.

-They can include different landscapes and styles and types of building.
+Conservation areas are typically designated in older parts of cities, towns and villages, but they can include large country estates and areas close to significant landmarks.
+Areas may also include different landscapes and styles or types of building.

-Generally, their purpose is to protect and enhance areas of special architectural or historic interest.
-This may mean placing additional control on new development, as well as maintaining the existing buildings and environment.
+Generally, conservation areas are designated to protect and enhance an area of particular architectural or historic interest.
+Protecting these areas usually means additional control on new development, as well as maintaining the existing buildings and environment.

 The designation process is usually handled by local authorities under the 1990 Planning (Listed Buildings and Conservation Areas) Act, although English Heritage may also be involved.